Space Cowboy (Jamiroquai song): Critical reception

 In his album review, Roger Morton from NME wrote, "Only in the wonky Everything is good/And brown/Oh I'm here again couplets of the concluding 'Space Cowboy' do things get close to bonged out originality."
 Tim Jeffery from the Record Mirror Dance Update said it's "a cool funky track with the emphasis much more on the lyrics than the dancefloor though its rumbling funky bass cuts through powerfully in places and there's a wild breakdown halfway through that raises the excitement level.
 Otherwise this is jazzy, radio friendly and very much what you'd expect."
 Another Record Mirror editor, Tony Farsides, named it one of the "highlights" of the album, while Siân Pattenden from Smash Hits named it the "best stuff" of the album, with "The Kids".
-In 2019, the David Morales remix was ranked among the "17 Best Remixes Ever" by Defected Records.